 To obtain the Certificate of No Crime Record “Muhanzai Shomeisho” you need to do one of the following:

-1) Go to the Niigata Police Headquarters, located next to the Prefectural Government Building in Niigata City, and request the document (with your passport, alien registration, certificate of alien registration, and a overseas ticket or ticket receipt to show you are departing the country).
-For details contact their office at 025-285-0110.
+Go to the Niigata Police Headquarters, located next to the Prefectural Government Building in Niigata City, and request the document.
+You need your

 Notarizing your Diploma